mingliangzhang2018/PGPS/README.md

 	Figure 2.
 Pipeline of structural and semantic pre-training.
 </div> -->

-## PGPS9K Dataset
-You could download the dataset from [Dataset Homepage](http://www.nlpr.ia.ac.cn/databases/CASIA-PGPS9K).

-In default, unzip the dataset file to the fold `./datasets`.

 ## Environmental Settings
 - Python version: **3.8**
 - CUDA version: **10.2**